 I hope you find this blog post helpful.
-Say “No” to backyard breeders and pet stores, and say “Yes” to reputable breeders.
+Together we can help end poor breeding practices by backyard breeders and pet stores and support the good-faith efforts of responsible, ethical breeders.
 A well-bred dog is a joy to own, raise and train.
 If you’ve found this intriguing, and you want to continue learning more, go to Leerburg.com/pickpup.htm and dogbreedinfo.com/findingbreeder for more information.
 I also recommend an outstanding book called “Practical Genetics for Dog Breeders” by Malcolm B. Willis.

 Thanks for reading!

 Amy Pishner is the Owner and Head Trainer of Valor K9 Academy, LLC.
 She uses a balanced approach to training and is triple certified through Starmark Academy, Vohne Liche Kennels and The Michael Ellis School for Dog Trainers.
-Amy specializes in obedience and behavior rehabilitation training for dogs of all ages and breeds.
-Amy can be reached by email at email@example.com.
+She has trained thousands of dogs since 2014.